bboreham/weave/docs/ipam.md

 Conceptually, Allocator is separate from the hosting Weave process and its link to the outside world is via its `gossip` and `leadership` interfaces.

+## Limitations

+Nothing is persisted.
+If one peer restarts it should receive gossip from other peers showing what it used to own, and in that case it can recover quite well.
+If, however, there are no peers left alive, or this peer cannot establish network communication with those that are, then it cannot recover.